ibm-cloud-docs/Registry/registry_overview.md

 To learn about connecting to {{site.data.keyword.registrylong_notm}} by using the private domain names, see [Using private network connections for image pushes and pulls](/docs/Registry?topic=Registry-registry_private#registry_private_images).

-The existing `bluemix.net` domain names are deprecated, but you can continue to use them for the momdent.
+The existing `bluemix.net` domain names are deprecated, but you can continue to use them for the moment.
 An end of support date is not available yet.
 {: deprecated}

 #### Targeting the global registry